natelistrom/natelistrom.github.io/_posts/2015-04-10-navigating-digital-books.md

 ![A man with a walking stick stands next to a stack of papers](/assets/img/navigating-books-06.jpeg)

 With a pinch, we can go _up_.
 Suddenly, we zoom out to the 10,000 foot level.
 At this level the interface displays a countryside of chapters, a neatly ordered grid of different fields.
 It’s an automatic, visually-arranged table of contents.
-We see an entire book at one glance. <sup>A</sup>
+We see an entire book at one glance. <sup class="aside">A</sup>

 <aside>A. Apple’s iBooks has, apparently, already been doing this pinch-to-go-to-table-of-contents for a long time.
 I haven’t used iBooks extensively, so I’m not sure how much of what I’m proposing here has already been done by Apple.</aside>